The History of Singapore

 various adventurous seafarers.

 Singapore’s colonial history spans nearly 150 years.
-From January 1819’s arrival of Sir Thomas Stamford Raffles and William Farquhar to set up a trading post on behalf of the British East India Company, through to September 1963 when Singapore joined Malaysia.
+From the January 1819 arrival of Sir Thomas Stamford Raffles and William Farquhar to set up a trading post on behalf of the British East India Company, through to September 1963 when Singapore joined Malaysia.

 The vestiges of this era can be seen in much of our architecture especially around the lovely Civic District with its impressive government buildings and monuments, many of which now serve as homes to the arts.
-In addition, we have colonial bungalows (known as Black & White houses) and old military establishments such as the Naval and Air bases, Army barracks, & Forts dating from the 19th century.
+In addition, we have colonial bungalows (known as black and white houses) and old military establishments, from naval and air bases to army barracks, and forts dating from the 19th century.

-The Japanese invasion in 1942, and the events leading up to the unexpected capitulation of "Fortress Singapore, Gibraltar of the East" changed the course of Singapore’s history; things would literally never be the same again.
-The brutal 2 and a half year occupation also left an indelible mark on Singapore and its people.
-Our yours explore the events leading up to the Invasion, the defences Singapore had erected and why they failed, and the way of life under the Japanese including the infamous Sook Ching massacres and PoW camps.
+The Japanese invasion in 1942, and the events leading up to the unexpected capitulation of "Fortress Singapore, Gibraltar of the East" changed the course of Singapore’s history.
+Things would literally never be the same again.
+The brutal two-and-a-half-year occupation also left an indelible mark on Singapore and its people.
+Our tours explore the events leading up to the Invasion, the defences Singapore had erected and why they failed, and the way of life under the Japanese including the infamous Sook Ching massacres and POW camps.

 From Colony to Nation